 2. Communication Effectively

-As you create content for your knowledge base, think about how styling and tone affects your communication.
+As you create content for your knowledge base, think about how styling and tone affect your communication.
 You should avoid using confusing slang, colloquialisms, or technical jargon.
 Be personable, casual, and most importantly be friendly.

 An overly formal knowledge base will bore your customers to death.
 Consider creating a style guide so your voice is consistent across your whole knowledge base.